Date Adopted: 19th February 2019

 We use personal data for marketing purposes.
 This includes showing you advertisements or otherwise informing you about products and services that we think may be of interest to you.
-These may relate to products and services offered by any current or future member of Callcredit Information Group (see section 5) or any third party.
+These may relate to products and services offered by any current or future member of Recipero Limited (see section 5) or any third party.

 We will not sell your personal data to third parties for marketing purposes but we may use it to promote third parties’ products and services.

 We will only make contact with you for marketing purposes by email, telephone, SMS or similar methods if you have given us your consent to do so, and we will only do it using the methods which you have specifically chosen.
 For example, if you have indicated that you only wish to receive marketing communications by email, then that is the only method by which we will contact you for that purpose.
 However, you might still be contacted for other purposes – for example, as part of our relationship management (see below) or if contacting you is part of the service we are providing you with.

 You can adjust your marketing preferences in your account settings or (in the case of email) by clicking the “unsubscribe” link.
 Please note that you will continue to receive service messages.